wp-plugins/wpbook/README.txt

 regular domain and comments made by users inside Facebook are all shown to users of either "view" of your content.

-Facebook users can also - at their option - add a profile tab to a Facebook page, using the "add profile tab" button at the top of the default canvas page.
+Facebook users can also add a profile tab to a Facebook page, using the "add profile tab" button at the top of the default canvas page.
 (NOTE: Facebook no longer allows the addition of tabs by applications to the Facebook profiles of individual users).

 WPBook also post notifications automatically to your wall, or the wall